Week 14: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Trump hosted an unhinged, lie-ridden, impromptu 80 minute press conference.
-A GOP Senator texted CNN’s King, ‘He should do this with a therapist, not on live television.’
+A GOP Senator texted CNN’s John King, “He should do this with a therapist, not on live television.”

-- Also at the press conference, Trump insulted reporter April Ryan when she asked if he planned to arrange a meeting with the CBC.
+- Also at the press conference, Trump insulted reporter April Ryan when she asked if he planned to arrange a meeting with the Congressional Black Caucus.
 Trump replied, “Do you want to set up the meeting?
 Are they friends of yours?”

 - WAPO reported that Flynn lied in a January 24 FBI interview, denying sanction discussions with Kislyak.
 Lying to the FBI is a felony offense.

-- Harward turned down the offer to replace Flynn, citing a chaotic WH.
+- Ret.
+Vice Adm.
+Bob Harward turned down the offer to replace Flynn, citing a chaotic WH.
 According to a friend, Harward described Trump’s offer as a “shit sandwich.”

-- Petraeus also bowed out of consideration for NSA, citing the inability to pick his own staff.
+- Gen. David Petraeus also bowed out of consideration for NSA, citing the inability to pick his own staff.

 - Kushner met with Time Warner executives to complain about CNN’s coverage of Trump.
 Time Warner has a pending merger with AT&T, which requires governmental approval.

 - Trump held his first 2020 campaign event today in Florida.
 A Craigslist ad, which offered money for enthusiastic attendees, was taken down.